Course Coordinator:Will Harrison (wharrison@usc.edu.au) School:School of Health - Psychology

 Standard Grading (GRD)

-Early feedback on progress is provided to students through a formative quiz in the first 4 weeks.
+From Week 1, students receive feedback on weekly quizzes that encourage and test learning progress.
+Early feedback on progress is also provided to students through a formative quiz within the first 6 weeks.

 Refer to Format | Online Test (Quiz) |